Persona Matters: Effects of Activation Steering on Short Answer Generation and Scoring: Experiments

 \section{Experiments}

-We design two experiments targeting different aspects of persona effects on educational NLP tasks: (A)~how persona traits shape the quality of LLM-generated short answers (as judged by a third-party, independent LLM judge), and (B)~how persona-steered judges interact with simulated, persona-steered student answers to reveal systematic scoring biases.
+We design two complementary experiments to study the effects of persona steering on educational NLP tasks: Experiment~A evaluates how persona traits affect the quality of LLM-generated short answers, using an independent LLM judge to approximate rubric-based assessment.
+Experiment~B examines how persona steering influences automated scoring by analyzing interactions between trait-steered scorers and simulated student responses generated under different persona conditions.
+Together, these experiments capture both sides of an AI tutoring system: content generation and assessment.